research-ag/sort/README.md

 * `bucketSort`: Best for uniformly random keys; worst-case is slower.
 * `mergeSort`: Has the lowest memory waste; only buffer of size `array.size() / 2` of type `T`.

+Provide `max` parameter in `settings` if there is known upper bound on key values for radix and bucket sorts, this will speed up the code.

 See the performance section below.

 ## Install